ARB BOARD MEMBERS

 Paul Igasaki was appointed Chair & Chief Judge of the Administrative Review Board in February, 2010.
 He was previously Deputy CEO of Equal Justice Works, a non-profit public interest organization.
 From 1994 to 2002 he served as Chair, Vice Chair and Commissioner of the Equal Employment Opportunity Commission appointed by President Bill Clinton.
 He also served as Executive Director of Asian Law Caucus, a San Francisco-based civil rights firm; as Washington Representative of the Japanese American Citizens League, a civil rights organization; as liaison to Asian Americans for the Mayor of Chicago and counsel to the Chicago Commission on Human Relations; as Staff Director of the American Bar Association pro bono project; and as Staff Attorney and Fellow to Legal Services of Northern California in Sacramento.
 He is a graduate of Northwestern University and King Hall, the University of California, Davis Law School.

-E. Cooper Brown, Vice Chair
+E. Cooper Brown, Member

 Joanne Royce, Member

 Joanne Royce was appointed to the Administrative Review Board in July 2010.
 Royce has worked as a public interest attorney for over 2 decades.
 Prior to joining the Board, she worked for several years on the Hill - as senior counsel first for the House Energy and Commerce Committee and later for the House Committee on Oversight and Government Reform.
 Prior to her government service, Royce worked for 15 years with the Government Accountability Project (GAP), a non-profit law firm which represents whistleblowers.
 At GAP, she served as a program director, senior litigator and finally as General Counsel.